Sulla's civil war: Events of 83 BC

 Scipio was unwilling to risk a battle with his opponent's battle-hardened army and welcomed Sulla's offer to negotiate.
 Quintus Sertorius, one of Scipio's legates, did not trust Sulla, and advised Scipio to force a decisive action.
 Instead, he was sent to Norbanus to explain that an armistice was in force and negotiations were under way.
 Sertorius made a small detour and captured the town of Suessa, which had gone over to the Sullan faction.
 When Sulla complained about this breach of trust, Scipio sent back the hostages Sulla had given as a sign of good faith.
 This behaviour by Scipio outraged Scipio's troops, who were already upset having to face Sulla's veterans.
 A deal was made between Scipio's soldiers and Sulla and they defected en masse, further swelling his ranks.
 The Consul and his son were found cowering in their tents and brought to Sulla, who released them after extracting a promise that they would never again fight against him or rejoin Carbo.
 However, Scipio broke his promise immediately after their release and went straight to Carbo in Rome.
 Sulla then defeated Norbanus for a second time.
 Norbanus, however, escaped back to Rome and had Metellus Pius and all other senators marching with Sulla declared enemies of the state.

-In Rome the elections for the consulship of 82 were held; Gaius Marius the Younger (the son of the great Gaius Marius) and Gaius Papirius Carbo (re-elected for the second time) were elected.
+In Rome the elections for the consulship of 82 were held; Gaius Marius the Younger (the son of the great Gaius Marius) and Gnaeus Papirius Carbo (re-elected for the second time) were elected.
 At the end of the campaigning season of 83 BC, Marcus Lucullus, one of Sulla's legates, defeated a numerically superior force (50 cohorts to his 16) at Fidentia.